NeuCLIP: Efficient Large-Scale CLIP Training with Neural Normalizer Optimization: Additional Experiment Results

 \subsection{Training Cost of the Normalizer-Prediction Network}

 In this subsection, we investigate the additional training cost incurred by the NPNs.
-We profile the running time of NeuCLIP on CC3M, DFN-14M and DFN-192M (where the vision encoder is ResNet50, ViT-B/32 and ViT-B16 respectively) using the PyTorch~\citep{paszke2019pytorch} Profiler.
+We profile the running time of NeuCLIP with ResNet50, ViT-B/32 and ViT-B/16 as the vision encoder respectively using the PyTorch~\citep{paszke2019pytorch} Profiler.
 We present the results in \Cref{tab:profile}, from which we can observe that the additional cost of the NPNs remains low.
+In addition, we profile the peak memory of NeuCLIP and OpenCLIP during training.
+The results, reported in \Cref{tab:profile_memory}, suggest that memory overhead of NeuCLIP is negligible.